nicklockwood/SwiftFormat/README.md

 end tell
 ```

 Some Apps you can trigger this from are [BetterTouchTool](https://folivora.ai), [Alfred](https://www.alfredapp.com) or [Keyboard Maestro](https://www.keyboardmaestro.com/main/).
-Another good way to trigger this, is to define a QuickAction for Xcode via Automator and then assign a keyboard shortcut for it in the System Settings.
+Another option is to define a QuickAction for Xcode via Automator and then assign a keyboard shortcut for it in the System Preferences.

 VSCode plugin
 --------------